Siwon-S-Kim/siwon-s-kim.github.io/_posts/2024-04-29-uploading-csv-file-on-etl.md

   - text encoding
 ---

-# Importing scores csv file to ETL with Excel

 With new ETL, many would have suffered from uploading `.csv` file to ETL.
 Especially when if one worked student's scores on Excel.
 Long story short, this is problem of text encoding.
 ETL imports and exports `.csv` file with encoding `UTF-8 with BOM` (This is different from UTF-8 encoding, may not be relevant to topic though).
 When we save `.csv` file with Excel, it saves with encoding: ANSI and converting it with encoding utf8 or utf8 with BOM with text pad `save as` will solve problem.
 For those who needs deeper understanding look here: [About encoding](https://theonemanitdepartment.wordpress.com/2014/12/15/the-absolute-minimum-everyone-working-with-data-absolutely-positively-must-know-about-file-types-encoding-delimiters-and-data-types-no-excuses/)

 ## How to import `.csv` scores on ETL worked on Excel-like software.